Spezzatino Di Manzo. Authentic Italian Beef Stew

 Spezzatino di manzo is an Italian stew made with beef and potatoes.
-The dish is cooked slowly for hours to deliver an amazing meal packed with Italian traditional flavors and aromas.
+The dish is cooked slowly for hours to deliver an amazing meal packed with Italian traditional flavors and aromas, the ultimate comfort meal for any day of the week!

-It can be made with various types of meat, like beef, chicken, veal, lamb, or pork.
-But is the beef the most chosen meat and normally using the less expensive cuts.
+The dish can be made with various types of meat, like beef, chicken, veal, lamb, or pork.
+But is beef the most chosen meat and normally uses the less expensive cuts.

-Depending on the meat used, the dish varies its name to di manzo (beef), di pollo (chicken), di vitello (veal), di agnello (lamb), or di maiale (pork).
+Depending on the meat used, the stew varies its name to di manzo (beef), di pollo (chicken), di vitello (veal), di agnello (lamb), or di maiale (pork).

 There are a few ways for making this delicious dish and every Italian house has its own version of the traditional recipe.
 Some use a little bit of tomato, some others add other types of vegetables like peas or zucchini.